 There are more progressive heroes at your back, than you realize.
-Seldom seen on television network news, they largely inhabit the Internet.
+Seldom seen on television network news, their deeds inhabit the Internet.

 “The Butler” Did It